nlokeshiisc/lokeshn/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Research Scholar with CS Dept, IITB.
+role: Research Scholar with CSE Dept, IITB.

 # Organizations/Affiliations to show in About widget
 organizations: